matias-casal/geminiSH/README.md

 ## Acknowledgments

-Thanks to all contributors and users who are testing and improving `geminiWorkstation`.
+Thanks to all contributors and users who are testing and improving `geminiSH`.